liforra/namehistory/README.md

 1. **API Endpoints**: The Flask server exposes endpoints to query name history by username or UUID, trigger updates, and refresh all cached profiles.
 2. **Data Aggregation**: When a query is made, the server fetches data from Mojang (official), NameMC (scraped), and Laby.net (API), merges and deduplicates the results, and stores them locally.
-3. **Caching**: Results are cached in a local SQLite database.
+3. **Caching**: Results are cached in a local database (SQLite, MariaDB, MySQL, or PostgreSQL).
 Stale data is automatically refreshed in the background.
 4. **Rate Limiting**: Requests are rate-limited per IP to prevent abuse.
 5. **Configuration**: All major settings (server, rate limits, fetch delays, logging, etc.) can be customized in `config.toml`.